jdoleary/WebsocketPie/packages/PieServer/readme.md

-# Echo Server
+# PieServer

 Greater API can be found in the readme at top level.
-This document contains specifics only to Echo Server.
+This document contains specifics only to PieServer.

 ## Files (abstract to specific)

 - index.js
-  - Starts the Echo server.
+  - Starts the PieServer.
 - network.js
   - Handles socket specifics, parses JSON
 - RoomManager.js